FAQs

 The smallest Democratic Party organization is by “Area” — locally, your Area is represented by the Abington–Rockledge Democratic Committee (ARDC).
 There are 15 Areas in Montgomery County, and these Areas make up the Montgomery County Democratic Committee (MCDC), which represents and supports the Democratic Party at the county level.
 The Pennsylvania Democratic Party represents and supports the Democratic Party at the state level, and the Democratic National Committee (DNC) represents and supports the Democratic Party across the entire United States.

-What Is the Democratic Party Doing in My Neighborhood?
-Committee Persons lead party organizing and party building within their home precincts.
+The ARDC is the hub of the Democratic Party in Abington and Rockledge.
+The ARDC consists of volunteer members who attend our monthly meetings, take part in local actions, have open discussions about political and social issues, and enjoy social events.
+Committee People lead party organizing and party building within their home precincts.
 There are two Committee Persons from each neighborhood or precinct.

-But What Is a Committee Person, Really?
-A Committee Person is really a local Democrat, just like you, who has volunteered to be the contact for Democrats in his or her neighborhood (precinct), to provide Democratic support and assistance to voters in their own neighborhood, and to oversee Block Captains (see below).
+A Committee Person is really a local Democrat, just like you, who has volunteered to be the contact for Democrats in his or her neighborhood (precinct).

-How Do I Become a Committee Person?
-In Pennsylvania, elections for Democratic Committee Persons are held every four years (Same year as Governor’s election).
+In Pennsylvania, elections for Democratic Committee Persons are held every four years (in the same year as the Governor’s election).
+The are only on the ballot in their precinct.
 If a Committee Person position should go unfilled, a volunteer may be appointed by their Area Chair (locally, that’s the Chair of the ARDC).

 Not sure you're prepared?
-We provide free training and all of the resources you need to become a Committee Person.
-Sign up today!
+We provide free training and all of the resources you need to become a Committee Person!